OpenWebconcept/plugin-klantinteractie/readme.md

 ## Requirements

-This plugin requires the Yard | GravityForms DigiD plugin to be installed and activated.
+This plugin requires an DigiD plugin that implements the OWC IDP Userdata package to be installed and activated.

 ## Installation